 The Artists and their short profiles are also included.
 My love affair with enamel shows no sign of abating and I leave you to enjoy this wonderful show.

 Jyoti Singh Working with metal and enamels has been a revelation for her, she now knows what it means to go at something “hammer and tongs”!
-She enjoys the pre- firing process of forming and texturing the copper; then the physicality of applying the enamels and the sweet melding of colour and metal in the fire and heat!
+She enjoys the pre-firing process of forming and texturing the copper; then the physicality of applying the enamels and the sweet melding of color and metal in the fire and heat!
 She is drawn now to exploring sacred geometry and feminine power, Shakti in her increasingly sculptural work.

 Seema Lalit Uppal has been studying and experimenting as an enamelist for over 9 years.
 Having lived in different corners of the country, her creativity stems from her exposure to the vast cultural pool that is India.
 She is always looking for new inspiration in the material and natural world that we live in and loves experimenting with both technique and form.
 Most of her work is in copper and she loves using the repousse technique.

 Pradeep Malhotra is currently experimenting with diverse contemporary materials including industrial waste, fusing them with enamel to bring out both contrasts and complements…mixing the modern with the traditional in synthesis.
-He has participated in workshops and exhibitions with Delhi Enamellist Society at New Delhi, Mumbai, Ahmedabad and Hungary.
-He has studied in visual art at Shunya Sublime Art Academy, and in Indian Art and Art Appreciation at the National Museum Institute, New Delhi.
+He has participated in workshops and exhibitions with the Delhi Enamellist Society in New Delhi, Mumbai, Ahmedabad, and Hungary.
+He has studied visual art at Shunya Sublime Art Academy, and in Indian Art and Art Appreciation at the National Museum Institute, New Delhi.